-You must have come across Open Care senior plans on TV advertisements and wondered if one of their plans would suit you.
-They promote incredibly low rates, making senior life insurance accessible to any budget.
+You must have come across Open Care senior plans in TV advertisements and wondered if one of their plans would suit you.
+The ads promote incredibly low rates, making Open Care senior plan cost-effective for any budget.

-Let’s explore Open Care Seniors to learn more.
+Read our Open Care Senior plan reviews to learn more.

 Open Care Final Expense Insurance

-Open Care Seniors provides final expense insurance to seniors up to the age of 85.
-Additionally, it offers term and whole life insurance to adults as soon as they turn 18.
+Open Care Seniors provides final expense insurance to seniors up to 85.
+Additionally, it offers adults term and whole life insurance as soon as they turn 18.

 However, it is important to note that Open Care is not a life insurance company.
 Instead, it operates as an independent broker agency.

-Looking at the current average funeral costs, we are sure you would require a death benefit of much more than $2,000.
+Looking at the current average funeral costs, we are sure you would require a much more than $2,000 death benefit.

 Open Care Final Expense Burial Insurance

-Final expense insurance is often called burial insurance, as it is usually bought to pay for your funeral.
+Final expense insurance is often called burial insurance, usually bought to pay for your funeral.
 The average funeral cost, including burial and viewing, is around $9,000.
 When you factor in the cost of a burial plot and a grave marker, the funeral costs can easily exceed $10,000.

-Therefore, despite the extremely low rates Open Care Seniors promote, the benefits you can get for such low rates won’t be particularly useful.
+Therefore, despite the extremely low Open Care rates, the benefits you can get for such low rates won’t be particularly useful.

-There are companies offering as low as $2,000 as final expenses.
-However, to protect your loved ones from the burden of your funeral expenses, it is advisable to opt for a policy of at least $10,000.
+Companies are offering as low as $2,000 as final expenses.
+However, to protect your loved ones from the burden of your funeral expenses, opting for a policy of at least $10,000 is advisable.

 Open Care Final Expense Life Insurance for Seniors

-For seniors, enrolling in Open Care final expense life insurance can be as straightforward as getting a quote online and filling out the application on the website.
+Enrolling in Open Care insurance for seniors can be as straightforward as getting a quote online and filling out the application on the website.

 If you have a good medical record or have minor health conditions, you’ll most likely qualify for simplified issue final expense insurance.
-However, if you have a poor medical record or have major health conditions, you will be eligible for guaranteed final expense insurance.
+However, you will be eligible for guaranteed final expense insurance if you have a poor medical record or major health conditions.
 While guaranteed issue life insurance for seniors is more expensive, you are guaranteed approval regardless of your health situation.

 One key thing to remember is that if you apply for final expense insurance of over $40,000 with Open Care, you might need to undergo a medical examination.